PolluxTroy0/AlteredCollectionExtractor/README.md

 You can download it here : https://chromewebstore.google.com/detail/altered-collection-extrac/oilacpbjlailfffkpmpklcgipomnfpom

 WARNING: This extension uses sensitive data.
 Do not use it if you do not trust the source.
+I disclaim all responsibility for any issues or misuse that may arise from using this extension.